TobiWo/bitcoin-profit-calculator/README.md

 | Bitmex | XBTUSD | Perpetual Contract |

 If you trade with different contracts, the results you receive could be wrong.
 Due to the fact that I only trade with the above listed contract type I only have example data for this available and therefore can only handle the respective data.

+### <a name="platform_notes"></a>Platform Notes
+#### <a name="platform_bitmex"></a>Bitmex
+As you may noticed, downloading your trading data from Bitmex using the provided .csv file from your account is not really informative.
+In contrast, the BTPC-application returns enhanced data for every single trade-action (using the Bitmex REST-API).
+Most importantly it returns also the associated price (in USD) for every single trade-action.
+Using this you are able to exactly calculate your profit/loss for a defined period.
+Of course, as the name indicates, the applipaction does this as well automatically.
+However, you can also use the returned output for further statistical analysis of your trades.

 ## <a name="version"></a>Version
 Current version: **0.1**